 With school wrapping up and summer already in our grasp, Father’s Day is on the horizon.
-To commemorate the day, families taking a little extra time to show Dad how much he is loved and appreciated.
-When parents are living in separate homes, trying to coordinate plans for this Father’s Day can be a catalyst for conflict.
-Father’s Day is meant to be a time for celebration, so take these tips into consideration as you finalize your plans for this year:
+To commemorate the day, families take a little extra time to show Dad how much he is loved and appreciated.
+When parents are living in separate homes, trying to coordinate plans for Father’s Day can be a catalyst for conflict.
+Father’s Day is meant to be a time for celebration, so take these tips into consideration as you finalize your plans for this year.

 When discussing Father’s Day plans with your co-parent, be specific in your requests.
 Let them know what you are thinking and feeling about plans for the day.
 As with Mother’s Day, Father’s Day is a parent-specific holiday, so if schedules allow, children should spend the day with the fathers in their life (Dads, Grandpas, Uncles, etc).
 If Dad’s parenting time already falls on Father’s Day, there won’t be much to coordinate in terms of custody; if custody time does not fall conveniently on this day, try to make it happen, if possible.
 Be specific when communicating about tentative plans, and do not muddle the discussion among other issues or requests.
 Father’s Day is more than just Dad’s holiday, as kids value having special time with Dad.

 Give and take